evelynlie/Loop-Web/README.md

 ## Overview
 Loop Cinemas is a long running cinema operator with several cinema locations around Australia.
 They focus on a premium, unique experience and bringing community into their cinema experiences.
 In addition to displaying the latest and greatest films, Loop also holds a few community events, art shows and the like at their locations.

-Loop Web will help customers discover currently playing films as well as its session times, and see ratings and reviews from other moviegoers.
+Loop Web will help potential customers discover upcoming films, session times and see ratings and reviews from other moviegoers.

-An admin dashboard is also created to allow Loop Cinemas admin to create, edit, and delete movie information that is displayed on Loop Web.
-Moreover, admin will have the feature to block and unblock users from writing a review on Loop Web, as well as delete reviews that are deemed inappropriate.
+An Admin Dashboard is also created to allow Loop Cinemas admin to create, edit, and delete movie information that is displayed on Loop Web.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Features
 ### Loop Web
-1. **Landing Home Page:** display movies and their session times.
+1. **Landing Home Page:** display movies and their session times and average ratings.
 2. **Sign Up Page:** allow users to sign up for an account.
 3. **Sign In Page:** allow users to sign in to their account.
 4. **For logged in users:**